ajinkya-85/AI-Powered-DB-MyDB-/Readme.md

 | `DB_operation.py`   | Manages SQLite database connections and execution.                     |
 | `searching.py`      | Utility for recursive file system scanning.                            |
 | `config_manager.py` | Handles loading and saving of configuration settings.                  |

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an issue for bugs and feature requests.

-## 👨‍💻 Developer Team

-- **Developer**: Ajinkya Ghode
-- **Contact**: ajinkyaghode85@gmail.com

-## 📄 License

-This project is open-source and available for personal and educational use.

----

-_Built with Python, CustomTkinter, and Google Gemini._